 Why is my information being collected?

-Sharing your personal health information by mail, fax and electronically with other service providers is important.
+Your personal health information (PHI) is primarily used to paint the picture of your overall health so that your care providers can give you better care.
+Sharing your PHI by mail, fax and electronically with other service providers is important.
 The information shared with the members of your community care team allows them to have the most up-to-date information about you so they can better and more safely meet your needs.

 How is my personal health information being protected?